ParkinsonLab/Architect/README.md

 This README details the steps going from protein sequence to gap-filled model.
 Several parameters need to be defined in sample_run.in and a few more in sample_run.sh (more details below; note that either of these two files can be renamed).
 Users only need to run the shell script sample_run.sh which goes through the following sequence of steps.

 (1)	First, Architect runs your protein sequences through the different enzyme annotation tools (CatFam, DETECT, EFICAz, EnzDP, PRIAM).
 Alternately, these can be run by the user independently using details given in the folder scripts/individual_enzyme_annotation (also further details are given below).
 One of the tools used—EnzDP—is slightly modified form its original version.
-Modifications of EnzDP required for use by Architect are listed in dependency/EnzDP.
+Modifications of EnzDP required for its use by Architect are listed in dependency/EnzDP.
 Please note that once these tools have started running using Architect, Architect will exit and you will need to independently monitor the progression of these tasks.

 (2)	The results are then formatted then run through an ensemble approach (default: naïve Bayes) as given in the folder scripts/ensemble_enzyme_annotation.